Construction Procurement Handbook

 Whole life cost

-The systematic consideration of all relevant costs and revenues associated with cost of an asset, including the design, construction, management, maintenance and decommissioning.
+The systematic consideration of all relevant costs and revenues associated with the cost of an asset, including the design, construction, management, maintenance and decommissioning.

 Works

-The EU defines works as the outcome of building or civil engineering works taken as a whole which is sufficient in itself to fulfil an economic or technical function.
+The outcome of building or civil engineering works taken as a whole which is sufficient in itself to fulfil an economic or technical function.
 In other words this is the construction of a built asset such as a road, an office block or school.
-Those that have a value exceeding the current threshold defined by the EU rules will be subject to European tendering requirements.
+Those that have a value exceeding the current threshold defined by the WTO GPA rules are subject to specific tendering requirements.
 Standing Orders may have different values covering works, services or supplies.

 Contact